${\mathcal K}$-monotonicity and feedback synthesis for incrementally stable networks: Co-Design of Cone and Controller

 Using the obtained~$\delta K$ and $\delta v$, we update $K \leftarrow K + \delta K$ and $v \leftarrow v + \delta v$.
 The proposed algorithm is summarized below.
 According to the discussions above, \eqref{opt:c} and \eqref{opt2:c} are always feasible but they may produce marginal improvements on $c$.
 This can be used to terminate the algorithm (fail).

 \begin{secrem} The complexity of the polyhedral cone, that is, the number of rows of $K$ is decided at the beginning of the program, through the initial matrix $K$.
 The algorithm does not increase the number of rows of $K$ throughout its execution.
-A ``fail'' may indicate that the number of rows of $K$ needs to be increased to reach feasibility. \red \end{secrem}
+A ``fail'' may indicate that the number of rows of $K$ needs to be increased to reach feasibility.
+However, if the number of rows is too large, the obtained $K$ can be redundant.
+Namely, to generate the same cone $\cK$, some $K_j$ can be removed. \red \end{secrem}